twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * The program displays a critical error if you use Complete Composites in some glyphs in the Private Use Area.
 After that, these glyphs cannot be recovered.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html), UK, the guy behind the sample glyphs and his fonts created by the same program, has assigned code points in the Private Use Area for different glyphs in his fonts, notably low profile diacritics and small capitals.
 Rebecca G. Bettencourt / [Kreative Korp](http://www.kreativekorp.com/), the girl behind Bits'n'Picas and her fonts has assigned code points in the Private Use Area for different glyphs in her fonts, notably extended block elements.
 * Version 1.0 (1998-04-11) until 7.0 (2013-04-25) only generates postscript names or adds any glyph to the preview toolbar that have a Unicode BMP mapping.
 * Version 5.0 (2005-01-12) until 10.1.02272 (2016-12-20) uses Windows XP style icons whereas version 11.0.0.2365 (2017-05-10) & above uses a different icon set.
-* If you want to change resources in versions containing a non-standard resource layout (tested with version 5.6), you would have to use [Resource Tuner](http://www.heaventools.com/resource-tuner.htm) (tested with version 2.20) or [UPX](https://upx.github.io/) (tested with version 2.01 released in 2006 and distributed with FreeDOS) to unpack the executable file which isn't possible as UPX says it's not packed.
+* In order to edit FontCreator 5.6 resources, you would have to use [Resource Tuner](http://www.heaventools.com/resource-tuner.htm) (tested with version 2.20) or [UPX](https://upx.github.io/) (tested with version 2.01 released in 2006 and distributed with FreeDOS) to unpack the executable file which isn't possible as UPX says it's not packed.
 * In new fonts, the Euro (€) doesn't have a Macintosh Roman mapping but the international currency sign (¤) does have it.
 * The euro (€) and international currency sign (¤) has the same mapping in the Macintosh Roman glyph mapping list.
 * Version 1.0 (1998-04-11) until 5.6 (2007-07-19) used ISO Latin-1 as the output encoding while current versions use Unicode.
 Setting the non-Unicode language to East Asian languages (e.g. Korean) substitutes accented letters by ASCII counterparts, e.g. é by e and when exporting kerning pairs, instead of having &lt;&lt; (much less than) for « you have to use \\00AB as escape code.